13 Cognitive Biases that Impact Your Service Blueprint

 Experimenter’s or Expectation Bias

-A subset of confirmation bias, expectation bias is the tendency for a researcher to mainly use data that matches their expectations for the project and to disregard data that conflicts with their expectations.
+A subset of Confirmation Bias, Expectation Bias is the tendency for a researcher to mainly use data that matches their expectations for the project and to disregard data that conflicts with their expectations.
+This sounds obviously as something you should not do, but this bias is subtler than you think.
+Anytime a researcher removes “unexpected” or outlier data, potentially there is experimenter’s bias at play.

 When a researcher expects a specific outcome, and then subconsciously manipulates the research to get that outcome.
-This is another form of confirmation bias.
+This is another form of Confirmation Bias.
+For example, segmenting your research participants too much based on stakeholder knowledge or based on how you estimate participants are going to behave before any discoveries have been made.

 Why Does Confirmation Bias Apply to a Service Designer?

 A service designer is often doing user and systems research when preparing to model the service in a blueprint.
 You are probably going to have preconceived notions and hypotheses about every stage in the service a customer goes through.
+When gathering research insights for your service design, you need to guard against confirmation bias.
 This is fine, however, the challenge comes in when you encounter information that conflicts with your preconceptions.
 You do not want your assumptions to bias objective research collected during discovery.

 - I assume most of my users are Excel power users, I then filter candidates based on them being Excel power users.
 My data is now skewed towards Excel power users.